kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 For the full list of available CLI options, you can always run `kedro pipeline create --help` for more information.
 ```

-### What does the ``kedro pipeline create`` do?
+### What does `kedro pipeline create` do?

-Running the `kedro pipeline create` command adds boilerplate pipeline folders and files for the created pipeline to your project.
-For your convenience, Kedro gives you a pipeline-specific `nodes.py`, `pipeline.py`, parameters and appropriate `tests` structure.
-You also don't have to add those pesky `__init__.py` files yourself, which is handy 😅.
+Running the `kedro pipeline create` command adds boilerplate folders and files for the designated pipeline to your project.
+For your convenience, Kedro gives you a pipeline-specific `nodes.py`, `pipeline.py`, parameters file and appropriate `tests` structure.
+It also adds the appropriate `__init__.py` files.
 You can see the generated folder structure below:

 <details>
 <summary><b>Click to see the generated folder structure</b></summary>